 3. Empathy and kindness: Empathy is the ability to put yourself in another’s shoes so that you can understand their feelings.
 When we’re empathetic, we shift from a me-focus to them-focus.
 We’re willing to listen to other people’s stories.
 It’s only when we listen and open our hearts that we can be inspired to engage in acts of kindness.
 Doing small things like holding doors, cooking for a sick friend, volunteering, or offering a genuine compliment to someone who may really need it, could mean a lot to another person.
 Kindness makes a woman radiant and ladylike.

 5. Balance and moderation: When a woman displays moderation, whether that be in her behavior, choices, or appearance, she exudes self-control, discipline, and balance.
 You won’t find her downing multiple shots and getting drunk at a bar with her face caked up in makeup, looking like a drag queen.
 You won’t find her at buffets overloading on unhealthy foods and belching as she eats each serving.
 She won’t overwhelm others with her opinions and demands.
-Her priorities are well-thought-out and she knows when to say no to things that don’t serve her highest good.
+Her priorities are well-thought-out and she knows when to say no to things and build healthy boundaries.

 Former U.S. first lady Eleanor Roosevelt said that a woman is like a teabag because you can’t tell how strong she is until you put her in hot water.
 Beneath the social graces and ladylike mannerisms, every woman needs a strong and resilient inner core.
 When a woman radiates the type of confidence that comes knowing that nothing can shake her or her self-worth, she becomes powerful beyond measure.